-1) <any char>yyyyMMddhhmm<any char>
+- 1) <any char>yyyyMMddhhmm<any char>

-2) <any char>MMddyyyyhh<any char>
+- 2) <any char>MMddyyyyhh<any char>

-3) <any char>MMddyyhh<any char>
+- 3) <any char>MMddyyhh<any char>

 'resolution' is the grid cell resolution in HRAP unit. 'relativecoord' is whether the XMRG file using relative HRAP coordinate.
 Some XMRG or XMRG like file use absolution HRAP coordinate.
-Other XMRG file's coordinates change as resolution changes.
-That is the coordinates are scaled as the resolution becomes higher. 'nodata' is the no data value in the forcing grid.
+However, some XMRG file's coordinate change's as resolution changes. 'nodata' is the no data value in the forcing grid.